tremho/projectus/Notes/z-config and modules.md

 the type of project this is by examining the directory contents.
-If a configuration file must be saved to simplify this in future runs (required if there is any user-interrogation necessary), then it should be named `deverit.info` at the root.
+If a configuration file must be saved to simplify this in future runs (required if there is any user-interrogation necessary), then it should be named `deveritae.info` at the root.

 modules are loaded per project type (once determined)